AETHER-QKD: Experimental Quantum Key Distribution

 The Adaptive Braid outperforms both purely random circuits and static braids in several measurable ways:

-1. Scrambling Efficiency: The braid structure distributes quantum correlations more uniformly across the qubit block.
-Formally, if U is the unitary generated by a depth-d Adaptive Braid, the average off-diagonal coherence measure it is consistently higher than for a purely random gate list of the same compiled depth.:
+Scrambling Efficiency: The braid structure distributes quantum correlations more uniformly across the qubit block.
+Formally, if U is the unitary generated by a depth-d Adaptive Braid, the average off-diagonal coherence measure it is consistently higher than for a purely random gate list of the same compiled depth, ensuring greater security.

-• Immunity to Detector Side-Channels: By being built on an MDI chassis, TEAL is fundamentally immune to the entire class of detector-blinding attacks that represent a critical vulnerability for protocols like BB84.
+Immunity to Detector Side-Channels: By being built on MDI, AETHER is fundamentally immune to the entire class of detector-blinding attacks that represent a critical vulnerability for protocols like BB84.
 This is a non-negotiable feature for any truly high-security system.

-• Defense Against Source-Side Attacks: This is a key innovation of TEAL.
+Defense Against Source-Side Attacks: This is a key innovation of AETHER.
 Standard protocols generally assume the sender's device (the source) is perfectly secure.
-TEAL does not.
+AETHER does not.
 Its controller is designed to detect anomalies that suggest a source is compromised (e.g., through information leakage), and the locking mechanism is a direct countermeasure designed to re-secure the quantum state, even if the source has been partially compromised.

-• Resource Efficiency through Adaptation: The "Quantum Immune System" design is inherently efficient.
-Unlike protocols that might apply a complex encoding to every single qubit by default, TEAL only deploys its most computationally expensive defense—the locking unitary—when evidence of a threat is detected.
+Resource Efficiency through Adaptation: The "Quantum Adaptive Controller" design is inherently efficient.
+Unlike protocols that might apply a complex encoding to every single qubit by default, AETHER only deploys its most computationally expensive defense—the locking unitary—when evidence of a threat is detected.
 In a secure environment, it runs in a lightweight, high-speed mode.
 This allows it to adapt its security posture to match the current threat level, providing the right amount of security at the lowest possible cost.

 Drawbacks and Implementation Costs

-The advanced capabilities of TEAL come with necessary trade-offs in complexity and overhead.
+The advanced capabilities of AETHER come with necessary trade-offs in complexity and overhead.

-• Protocol Latency: The adaptive nature of the protocol introduces latency.
+Protocol Latency: The adaptive nature of the protocol introduces latency.
 The initial diagnostic phase requires a number of test rounds before the main key exchange can even begin.
-This makes TEAL less suited for applications requiring instantaneous key generation.
+This makes AETHER less suited for applications requiring instantaneous key generation.

-• Lower Sifting Efficiency: Like all MDI-based protocols, TEAL has a lower fundamental sifting efficiency than a simple two-party protocol like BB84.
+Lower Sifting Efficiency: Like all MDI-based protocols, AETHER has a lower fundamental sifting efficiency than a simple two-party protocol like BB84.
 More initial signals are required to produce the same length of final key, which must be compensated for with higher-speed sources.

 Summary: A Protocol for High-Stakes Environments